Nishtha-Chauhan/Machine-Learning-on-Azure---Udacity-and-Microsoft-Scholarship/resources/Lesson-5.Applications-of-Machine-Learning.md

 ## Forecasting
-It deals with the sets which can be ordered in time and it takes the numerical values as the main ones, others are taken to train the model.
-Algorithms -
+It deals with the sets which can be ordered in time and it takes the numerical values as the main ones, others are taken to train the model. *Algorithms* -
 - Auto Regression Integrated Moving Average(ARIMA)
 - Multi-variate regression
 - Prophet
 - Forecast Temporal Convolution Network
-- recurrent Neural Network(RNN)
+- Recurrent Neural Network(RNN)

 ![forecasting](/images/img16.PNG)